-The tolerance of a resistor defines the variation range of the resistor’s resistance, so it directly determines the accuracy and precision of the resistor.
-Resistors with low tolerance have better accuracy and precision, while resistors with high tolerance indicate their resistance values vary a lot.
-The E-series addressed above are classified by tolerance, and the E-series numbers represent the resistor numbers in each decade, i.e., E6 has 6 resistors in each decade.
+The tolerance of a resistor defines the variation range of the resistor’s resistance.
+It is the deviation that the resistor will vary from its nominal resistance, which is measured at room temperature (25oC) with no load applied.
+It is one of the factors that affect the accuracy and precision of a resistor.
+The E-series addressed below are classified by tolerance, and the E-series numbers represent the resistor numbers in each decade, i.e., E6 has 6 resistors in each decade.

 |E-series||Tolerance (SIG FIGS)|

 A resistor working under its power rating can ensure a safe and stable outcome without generating extra heat.
 The power rating usually ranges from less than 1W (such as 1/16W) to hundreds of watts, and it has a positive correlation with the size of a resistor.
 The larger the size of a resistor is, the higher its power rating is.

 The resistance of a resistor slightly varies when the temperature changes.
 Normally, the resistance at room temperature 25°C is the reference base, and the temperature coefficient unit is ppm.